albertleigh/openfin-browser-adapter/README.md

 [![license][license-badge]][CHANGELOG]
 </div>

-Openfin browser adapter is a set of mockup openfin apis in browser environment to assist openfin based app development.
+Openfin browser adapter is a set of mockup openfin apis in browser environment to assist openfin based app developing.

 * Written in typescript